On embeddings of homogeneous quandles: Introduction

 This paper is organized as follows.
 In Section~\ref{sec.2}, we prepare several notions and results needed to state main theorems.
 In Subsection~\ref{sec.2.1}, we recall the definition of quandles and introduce concrete examples that will be used throughout the paper.
 In Subsection~\ref{sec.2.2}, we define quandle embeddings and review known embeddings, including the embedding of spherical quandles and Bergman’s embedding of core quandles.
 In Subsection~\ref{sec.2.3}, we discuss homogeneous quandles, which play a central role in this paper, and explain their relationship with quandle triplets.
-Section~\ref{sec.3} is devoted to main theorems, Theorem \ref{Main}, Theorem \ref{result} of this paper.
-We give a necessary and sufficient condition for a quandle $Q(G,H,\sigma)$ associated with a quandle triplet $(G,H,\sigma)$ to admit an embedding into a conjugation quandle of a group.
+Section~\ref{sec.3} is devoted to main theorems, Theorem \ref{result}, Theorem \ref{Main} of this paper.
+We give a necessary and sufficient condition under which a quandle homomorphism constructed from a quandle triplet $(G,H,\sigma)$ embeds the quandle $Q(G,H,\sigma)$ into a conjugation quandle of a group.
 In Section~\ref{sec.example}, we present several applications of main theorems.
 In Subsection~\ref{4.1}, we show that Bergman’s embedding of core quandles can be reinterpreted within our framework.
 In Subsections~\ref{spherical rotation quandle}--\ref{oriented grassmann}, we construct embeddings of the $\theta$-rotation quandle from Example~\ref{theta}, the unoriented Grassmann quandle from Example~\ref{Grassmannquandle}, and the oriented Grassmann quandle from Example~\ref{orientedGrassmannquandle}, respectively.